 This blackberry poppy seed cake is a celebration of late summer flavors, particularly blackberry and basil, which are growing in abundance in my garden (the basil, thankfully) and neighborhood at this time of year.
 This cake recipe features an easy, moist cake packed full of poppy seeds, with alternating layers of vibrant purple blackberry basil jam and a lightly sweetened mascarpone cream frosting.
 I've dressed it up with a delicate caramel sauce drip and a fruit crown of late summer bounty.

-I've been wanting to make a cake like this ever since seeing a scroll-stopping cross section of a similar cake on Instagram from the delight inducing Seattle cake shop, Deep Sea Sugar & Salt.
+I've been wanting to make a jam filled cake recipe like this ever since seeing a scroll-stopping cross section of a similar cake on Instagram from the delight inducing Seattle cake shop, Deep Sea Sugar & Salt.
 Their version used a black currant blackberry jam and cream cheese frosting, but I had a vat of mascarpone in the fridge again, and a small forest of basil growing in our raised garden beds out front.
 I went over the top and added a caramel sauce drip and some seasonal late summer fruit as decoration.
 I loved the visual drama of deep purple blackberries, figs, and blueberries, and thought it played well with the golden glow of the caramel sauce.

 The poppy seed cake is my adaptation of a well loved poppy seed loaf cake published in the NY Times.
 It's filled to the brim with poppy seeds soaked in warm milk to tenderize their tough outer shell and release extra flavor.
 It's delicate, moist and has a slightly nutty flavor and fun textural crunch that is a nice foil for the creamy mascarpone.